pablogguz/pablogguz.github.io/content/blog/gtrends-badbunny.md

   - **Sexual minorities**: can we use Google searches to estimate sexual minority population shares in settings where sexual orientation and identity is heavily stigmatized?
   - **Political outcomes**: there has been a rising concern about how polls often underestimate voting intention for far-right parties (for instance, see [here](https://www.aljazeera.com/news/2022/10/6/how-did-brazils-pollsters-underestimate-support-for-bolsonaro)).
 Could we predict vote shares for controversial candidates at scale with Google searches?
   - **Emergency situations and public safety**: during emergencies, real-time data from Google Trends can provide insights into public sentiment or areas of concern, which might be faster or more accurate other methods.
-For instance, during natural disasters, spikes in searches for emergency services or relief efforts can indicate the most affected areas or the public’s most urgent needs.
+For instance, in the context of natural disasters, spikes in searches for emergency services or relief efforts can indicate the most affected areas or the public’s most urgent needs.

 I will leave it here.
 If you have worked with Google Trends data before and have some cool applications in mind, please feel free to share!